gwongwen/solar_pi0_ws_otaa/03-run/README_RUN.md

 ### TO DO:
 ### improve the on_init script and, then, push it in bin/bash
-### deactivate wifi and every ssh method(more lightweight) at the end and only connect when you want to access the mqtt to read more updates
+### deactivate wifi and every non-priority services that consume energy